dolmen-go/sqlar/README.md

 ## Status

-v0.2.0 should be production ready.
+[`v0.2.0`](https://pkg.go.dev/github.com/dolmen-go/sqlar@v0.2.0) should be production ready.

+The implementation of [`sqlarfs`](https://pkg.go/dev/github.com/dolmen-go/sqlar/sqlarfs) is quite naive so far:
+  * the DB is queried on every directory read, almost without caching (`v0.2.0`` has only a cache for [FileInfo](https://pkg.go.dev/io/fs.FileInfo) of directory entries).
+  * file data is entirely read in memory on first read of a file.
+  * reading file data is done purely through the SQL layer via the [database/sql](https://pkg.go.dev/database/sql) package.
+The C implementation of SQLite has a [BLOB API](https://sqlite.org/c3ref/blob_open.html) but we aren't using it.

-The implementation of [sqlarfs](https://pkg.go/dev/github.com/dolmen-go/sqlar/sqlarfs) is quite naive so far: the DB is queried on every directory read, without caching.
-So it is not yet recommended for thousands of files, but not yet really tested.
+So it is not yet recommended for thousands of files (but not yet really tested).
 Reports of performance issues and use cases are very welcome.

 ## Doc